jessepav/lacygoill-wiki-backup/vim/highlighting.md

 # Highlight Groups
 ## What are the three main types of highlight groups?

-   1. The builtin ones documented at `:h highlight-groups`, which are used to highlight various UI elements.
+   1. The builtin ones documented at `:help highlight-groups`, which are used to highlight various UI elements.

-   2. The ones used for all syntax languages, documented at `:h group-name`, like for example `Function` or `Identifier`.
+   2. The ones used for all syntax languages, documented at `:help group-name`, like for example `Function` or `Identifier`.

    3. The ones used for specific languages.
 Their  names start  with  the name of  the language.
 Many  don't have  any attributes, but are linked to a group of the second type.

 ---

-`:h highlight-groups` mentions:
+`:help highlight-groups` mentions:

     CursorIM
     Terminal

-But they're not present in the output of `:hi` when you start Vim with no config (`$ vim -Nu NONE`), nor when you load seoul256.
+But they're not present in the output of `:highlight` when you start Vim with no config (`$ vim -Nu NONE`), nor when you load seoul256.

 `CursorIM` is not there because it requires Vim to be in a certain mode...
 Maybe `Terminal` is not there because it has no default definition, and needs to